SophieDeBenedetto/blog/til_run_umbrella_child_app_tests.md

 end
 ```

-Then from root of umbrella in terminal run:
+Then from root of umbrella app, we can run:

 ```bash
 mix child_app_name_test
 ```

+And that's it!
+A nice, easy-to-use command for running a child app's specs.
+You could define one such alias for each child app in your umbrella and run those tests with ease.